-In the early days of computer games programming, many titles were created by teenagers in their bedrooms.
-The ZX Spectrum helped to revolutionise the gaming industry as it was the first truly affordable, mass-produced home computer with a colour display.
+In the early days of computer games programming, many titles were created by geeky teenagers in their bedrooms.
+The ZX Spectrum helped to revolutionise the gaming industry, as it was the first truly affordable, mass-produced home computer with a colour display.

 First published in 1982 (the year Sinclair launched the ZX Spectrum), Hungry Horace was the first of three games featuring the blob-like character.
 The best description I can think of for Horace is that of a blob with arms, legs and huge eyes.
 He was the creation of Alfred Milgrom.
 However, the game itself was the creation of William Tang for Beam Software.